septentrio-gnss/mosaicHAT/README.md

 With open source it means that the following is provided:
 -Editable source files
--Modifications and spinn off projects allowed
+-Modifications and spin off projects allowed
 -You are allowed to sell your version.
 No -NC limitations.
 -May require attribution
 -We encourage you to stand on our shoulders and even make money at it!